Cork-Software-Craftsmanship-Community/Rock-Paper-Scissors-Kata/README.md

 one player wins the best of 5.

-Each round must be printed showing the shapes thrown by both players, the result of the round (e.g. "Rock wins against Scissors", "Two Rocks is a tie", ...) and a running total of the scores.
+Each round must be printed showing the shapes thrown by both players, the result of the round (e.g. "Rock wins against Scissors", "Rock ties agains Rock", ...) and a running total of the scores.